United States Marine Corps: American Civil War to World War I

 The Marine Corps played a small role in the Civil War (1861–1865); their most prominent task was blockade duty.
-As more and more states seceded from the Union, about a third of the Corps's officers left the United States to join the Confederacy and form the Confederate States Marine Corps, which ultimately played little part in the war.
+As more and more states seceded from the Union, about a third of the Marine Corps's officers left the United States to join the Confederacy and form the Confederate States Marine Corps, which ultimately played little part in the war.
 The battalion of recruits formed for the First Battle of Bull Run performed poorly, retreating with the rest of the Union forces.
 Blockade duty included sea-based amphibious operations to secure forward bases.
 In early November 1861, a group of sailors and Marines landed in the towns of Port Royal and Beaufort, South Carolina.
 A few days later that task force captured nearby Hilton Head Island.
 A couple of weeks later a reconnaissance in force group captured Tybee Island.
 This is where the Union set up the artillery barrage to bombard Fort Pulaski.
 In April and May 1862, Marines participated in the capture and occupation of New Orleans and the occupation of Baton Rouge, Louisiana, key events in the war that helped secure Union control of the lower Mississippi River basin and denied the Confederacy a major port and naval base on the Gulf Coast.

 The remainder of the 19th century was marked by declining strength and introspection about the mission of the Marine Corps.
-The Navy's transition from sail to steam put into question the need for Marines on naval ships.
-Meanwhile, Marines served as a convenient resource for interventions and landings to protect American interests overseas.
-The Corps was involved in over 28 separate interventions in the 30 years from the end of the American Civil War to the end of the 19th century.
+The Navy's transition from sail to steam put into question the need for marines on naval ships.
+Meanwhile, marines served as a convenient resource for interventions and landings to protect American interests overseas.
+The Marine Corps was involved in over 28 separate interventions in the 30 years from the end of the American Civil War to the end of the 19th century.
 They were called upon to stem political and labor unrest within the United States.
 Under Commandant Jacob Zeilin's tenure, Marine customs and traditions took shape: the Corps adopted the Marine Corps emblem on 19 November 1868.
-It was during this time that "The Marines' Hymn" was first heard.
+It was during this time that "the Marines' Hymn" was first heard.
 Around 1883, the Marines adopted their current motto "Semper fidelis" (Always Faithful).
 John Philip Sousa, the musician and composer, enlisted as a Marine apprentice at age 13, serving from 1867 until 1872, and again from 1880 to 1892 as the leader of the Marine Band.

-During the Spanish–American War (1898), Marines led American forces ashore in the Philippines, Cuba, and Puerto Rico, demonstrating their readiness for deployment.
+During the Spanish–American War (1898), marines led American forces ashore in the Philippines, Cuba, and Puerto Rico, demonstrating their readiness for deployment.
+A Marine contingent also participated in the capture of Guam during the war.
 At Guantánamo Bay, Cuba, the Marines seized an advanced naval base that remains in use today.
-Between 1899 and 1916, the Corps continued its record of participation in foreign expeditions, including the Philippine–American War, the Boxer Rebellion in China, Panama, the Cuban Pacifications, the Perdicaris incident in Morocco, Veracruz, Santo Domingo, and the Banana Wars in Haiti and Nicaragua; the experiences gained in counterinsurgency and guerrilla operations during this period were consolidated into the Small Wars Manual.
+Between 1899 and 1916, the Marine Corps continued its record of participation in foreign expeditions, including the Philippine–American War, the Boxer Rebellion in China, Panama, the Cuban Pacifications, the Perdicaris incident in Morocco, Veracruz, Santo Domingo, and the Banana Wars in Haiti and Nicaragua; the experiences gained in counterinsurgency and guerrilla operations during this period were consolidated into the Small Wars Manual.